garethjmsaunders/digital-code-style-guide/css.md

 body.home div.header ul {}
 ```

-…is a far less efficient selector than:
+is a far less efficient selector than:

 ```
 .primary-nav {}